lawik/notes/Blog - The Future Stack.md

 Today most developers want a managed database and S3-compatible object storage.
 These have become table-stakes.

 S3 made object storage a thing and is a prime example of a simple solution.
 And it blew away vast complexity that came before it.
 Typically NFS.
 Which was terrible.
 S3 gives a starkly limited API that enables the cloud provider behind it to scale essentially infinitely and offer great reliability.
 But one thing S3 does not offer is great latency, especially if you only store your files in us-east-1.
-Did I mention I live in Europe?
+Did I mention I live in Sweden?

 So do you take on the complexity of adding a CDN for your files?
 For my sake?